Q: What is the length of the M.S. in Analytics program?

 Q: What are the programming languages used in the program?

-Q: Is the analytics program open to international students?
+Q: Is the MSAN program open to international students?

 Q: What is the minimum TOEFL score that you will accept?

-Q: I have completed an undergraduate degree at a college or university in a country where English is the official language spoken.
+Q: I have completed an undergraduate degree at a college or university in a country where English is the official language.
 Do I still need to take the TOEFL?

-A: The TOEFL is waived for applicants who have completed a Bachelor's Degree, a Master's Degree or two years or more of studies in a degree program in English at a higher education institution in the United States, Canada, United Kingdom, Ireland, Australia or New Zealand.
+A: The TOEFL is waived for applicants who have completed a bachelor's degree, a master's degree or two years or more of studies in a degree program in English at a higher education institution in the United States, Canada, United Kingdom, Ireland, Australia or New Zealand.
+The TOEFL is also waived for applicants from Norway and Iceland.

 Q: Are there loans or scholarships available for international students?